johnnyshankman/hihat/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-### Initializing Your Library
+### Getting Started

 _Upon initial boot of the app you'll see a button that allows you to select your library folder.
 Click it._

-_After selecting a directory from you computer, hit confirm and wait for the import process to finish.
-This process takes about 1m / 10,000 songs._
+_After selecting a directory from you computer containing your music library, hit confirm and wait for the import process to finish.
+This process takes about 1m/10,000 songs._

+_Now when new songs are added to library from any other place on your computer, they'll be copied into your library folder for safekeeping!_

 ### Adding New Songs